xini/silverstripe-section-io/docs/en/index.md

 ## Configuration

-**Caution:**

-* HTTP::cache_age needs to be 0 (= default), otherwise the Vary header will be set to "Cookie, X-Forwarded-Protocol, User-Agent, Accept" which pretty much disables caching alltogether

 ### Default VCL

 The module contains a default vcl (Varnish Configuration Language) file you can use with this module.
 The file does the following: